What is iⁿ?

 Why are spreadsheets important?

-Spreadsheets make a vital and indispensable contribution to decision-making in almost every organisation.
+Spreadsheets make a vital, indispensable contribution to decision-making in almost every organisation.
 The key strengths of spreadsheets are their widespread availability, flexibility, and ease of use.

 But these strengths are also a source of risk — since almost anyone in an organisation can develop a spreadsheet, there is often little control over the development process and seldom any testing.
 The risk of spreadsheet errors is often unrecognised.